mc-t4d/imageprocessing/README.md

 client email: The service account email address
 private_key: The private key provided in the service account credential file provided by Google.

-Please visit [this website](https://code.earthengine.google.com/register) to register for a free Google Earth Engine account and [this page](https://developers.google.com/earth-engine/guides/service_account) for help on creating a service account, email, and key.
+Login info is provided with the package download, but if you would like to create your own account, please visit [this website](https://code.earthengine.google.com/register) to register for a free Google Earth Engine account and [this page](https://developers.google.com/earth-engine/guides/service_account) for help on creating a service account, email, and key.

 **For GloFas, the following parameters are required:**
 url: The GloFas API URL associated with the account you created
 key: The API key associated with the account you created

-Sign up for a GloFAS account [here](https://cds.climate.copernicus.eu/user/register?destination=%2F%23!%2Fhome).
+The API url and key are provided with the package download, but if you would like to have your own credentials, sign up for a GloFAS account [here](https://cds.climate.copernicus.eu/user/register?destination=%2F%23!%2Fhome).
 For your CDS url and API key, log in to your account and go to [this page](https://cds.climate.copernicus.eu/api-how-to), following the instructions for "Linux users" (as the container is a Linux image).
 You should see your url and key populate on the right-hand side.

 **For Modis NRT Flood Data, the following parameters are required:**
 token: The token provided by NASA for accessing the API associated with your account.

-Sign up for an EarthData account [here](https://urs.earthdata.nasa.gov/users/new) and upon login, go to 'My Profile' > 'Generate Token' to get your token.
+The API key is included with the package download, but if you would like to have your own credentials, sign up for an EarthData account [here](https://urs.earthdata.nasa.gov/users/new) and upon login, go to 'My Profile' > 'Generate Token' to get your token.
 The token lasts 2 months so will need to be updated periodically.

 ### Using Docker
 --------